 Calculator Guidance for Ohio's State Tests

-Calculators are important instructional tools that are allowable - but not required - for students to use while taking state tests.
+Calculators are important instructional tools that are allowable - but not required - for students in grades 6-12 to use while taking state tests.
 Students in grades 3-5 are only permitted to use a calculator if they qualify for a calculator as an accommodation.
 For students taking the computer-based tests, a calculator will be provided in the technology platform for the test.
 Students may use handheld calculators for either the computer-based or paper-based test formats and schools may permit them to bring their own handheld devices for test purposes.

 Further guidance on calculator usage: